jessgusclark/DownloadScoreSheets/README.md

 Open up **/mods/downloadScoreSheets/config.php** and change the first variable ($DownloadLinksReady) to TRUE

 If you have entered a beer into the competition, go to the "My Info and Entries" page and scroll to the bottom.
 For each beer entered, there should be a bulleted item that when clicked will download that PDF.

+### Test Downloads

+Open up config.php and change $TestMode = TRUE.

+This will allow any user to download any scoresheet and is helpful for testing.

+This is located at /mods/downloadScoreSheets/tests/

+To use the confirm action, you will need to create a new table in your MySQL database 'downloadConfirm' with the following columns:

+- ID (int)
+- ScoresheetID (int)
+- Status (int)
+- VerifiedBy (varchar(255))
+- Comments (text)